 Committed Fund Balance.
 Amounts that are reported as Committed are those resources of the District that have had a limitation placed upon their usage by formal action of the District's board of directors.
-Commitments are made either through a formal adopted board resolution or are related to a school board policy.
-Commitments may only be changed when the resources are used for the intended purpose or the limitation is removed by a subsequent formal action of the board of directors.
+Commitments are made either through a formal adopted board resolution or are related to an established policy of the board.
+Commitments may only be changed when the resources are used for their intended purpose or the limitation is removed by a subsequent formal action of the board of directors.